OpenNTI/nti.dataserver/docs/content-anchoring.rst

 NTIContentAnchor implementations
 --------------------------------

+The class ``NTIContentAnchor`` is abstract.
+A few subclasses are specified which provide concrete storage and rules for resolution.
+In the future, more subclasses may be added.

 NTIContentAbsoluteAnchor
 ~~~~~~~~~~~~~~~~~~~~~~~~

 An ``NTIContentAbsoluteAnchor`` adds no information to the abstract base
 class.
 Its purpose is to identify a node that things can be anchored
 relative to.
-This type of anchor is most often seen as the ancestor
+This type of anchor is most often seen as the ``ancestor``
 portion of an ``NTIContentRangeSpec``.

 NTIContentTextAnchor